-Get ready for the most wonderful time of the year with the best NYC events in December.
+Get ready for the most wonderful time of the year with the best NYC events in December 2019.
 This season's highlights include, well, you already know what they are.
 But you’ll only find out how to get Radio City Christmas Spectacular tickets and where to see The Nutcracker Ballet in NYC here!
+You can really get into the spirit when you visit one of New York's many holiday markets boasting great gifts for your friends and family as well as tasty provisions.
 Looking for something less festive?
-Check out terrific art shows and Christmas concerts in NYC.
+Check out terrific art shows and concerts.

 Check out our Winter Village video

 Dyker Heights residents take the holidays very seriously: The houses in this nabe are decked out with thousands of lights, life-size toy soldiers, inflatable Santas and more.
 Take in all the best displays on this 3.5-hour bus tour.

 In a city dominated by holiday markets, leave the tastemakers of BUST magazine to curate one of the best craft fairs of the season, with DIY gifts and custom cocktails, plus classes and workshops like "Incense Making 101" and "Meditation Through Movement and Hooping."

 It’s the most wonderful time of the year—and by “it” we mean Christmas.
 New York lights up into a winter wonderland each year with Christmas trees, holiday window displays and Christmas lights.
 Even the most tourist-averse New Yorkers have to admit that it’s a pretty spectacular sight.
 Get the most out of the holidays with our guide to the best holiday sales and holiday gift ideas, Christmas movies to watch with the family and plenty of festive things to do including Bryant Park ice skating, the Radio City Christmas Spectacular and more.